karajones/capture/vcf_variant_calling.md

 D07-LOCUS162136-290
 ```

+## Subset VCF by condition

+The raw VCF file will have every possible SNP and indel that met the basic quality control conditions but onward analyses usually require a more highly curated selection of SNVs.

 ## Subset one random SNP per locus from VCF
-Print a whitelist of loci/position with one *random* SNP per locus:
+Some analyses (like those using a site frequency spectrum) require all SNPs, but most SNP-based analyses require unlinked SNPs.
+This command will print a whitelist of loci/position with one *random* SNP per locus:

 >NOTE: Macs and some flavors of Linux might not have the `shuf` command.
 If not, install `coreutils`. (i.e., `brew install coreutils`) Every time the command is run the output will be a different set of locus/position combinations!